hackclub/outernet/README.md

 ## The Camping Experience

-That's the technical side!
-But we also wanted to have fun!
-And that's where camping came in.
-Camping is incredible, the shared hardship of it is able to bring people together.
-We had to make sure that everyone was set up to camping and that there were great things to do all weekend so that people could make friends and have fun.
+Camping is incredible, the shared experience of it is able to bring people together in really special ways.
+A couple of weeks before Outernet, a bunch of us went camping for a night in Charlotte, VT.
+We danced around the campfire to music, toasted marshmallows, and chatted for hours around the campfire.
+We wanted to make sure everyone at Outernet had an equally magical time.

 ### Sleeping

-Everyone needs a place to sleep - we needed to acquire tents and camping supplies for over 150 people.
-We worked with a local company called KitLender and hired in additional staff (our tent crew).
-They provided us a collection of 6 to 12 person tents (we didn't have them at full capacity).
+To start, everyone needed a place to sleep and that meant acquiring tents and camping supplies for over 150 people.
+We worked with a local company called [KitLender](https://www.kitlender.com/) and hired a tent crew to help us with setup.
+KitLender provided us a collection of six to twelve person tents (we had them at approx. 75% capacity).
 They also provided each a hacker with a sleeping bag, a sleeping mat, a camping pillow and a headlight.

 We also had to make sure that everyone found a place to sleep!
 That's where the sleeping pods came in.
 At check-in, we sorted folks into groups of approximately 20 people.
 They had a leader who would help them get settled in and then they'd all sleep in a similar area.

 It was certainly a change up from previous hackathons!
-In some ways, sleeping with comfortable gear is an improvement but sleeping in a shared space was certainly a new experience for some.
+In some ways, sleeping with comfortable gear is an improvement but sleeping in a small shared space was certainly a new experience for some.

 ### Guilds